Volkarl/P4-CrawlProgrammingLanguage/src/libcompiler/general_architechture.md

 ### _Create AST_
 The parse trees are transformed from concrete syntax trees into abstract syntax trees.

-### _Collect visible symbols_
+### _Collect types_
-Scope checker does its first pass on the file and collects everything in the top level scope.
+Scope checker does its first pass and collects types.
-At time of writing, this is actually done by ParseTreeParser.TranslationUnit but conceptually it is a different stage It's just that nobody have bothered to split it out in its own method.

-### **Merge visible symbols**
+### **Merge type tables (namespaces)**
 Here all files that share a namespace is joined together to create a Namespace scope.
 Said data is also merged with namespace's from referenced assemblies.

-### _Find all visible symbols_
+### _Find visible namespace_
-All imported modules are merged into one big scope that contains everything visible that isn't defined inside the file.
+All namespaces that is imported is merged into one homungus namespace that contains all visible types.

+### _Decorate TypeNode_
+The Tree is traversed (again...) and all TypeNodes has the actual type they refer to inserted.

-### _Find scope information_
+### _Collect remaining  scope information_
-The AST is traversed and all(not quite yet, but in theory) defined variables gets saved in scopes attached to relevant Syntax Nodes
+The AST is traversed and all defined variables gets saved in scopes attached to relevant Syntax Nodes

-### **Currently unused synchronization point**
+### _Finish Types_
+Before this point, constructed types only contain their name and the fact that they exist.
+In this step they get updated to contain all their members (and their types), parrent class is collected ect ect

+### **Second scope merge**
-At time of writing, constructed types aren't handled.
+At time of writing, this point does nothing.
-When scope information is collected, if it encounters a class, it just notes its name and puts an entry in the type table that basically says "There will be a type of this name in the future, pinkie swear"
-Maybe this will require actual single threaded handling.
-Maybe later stages will depend on the _real_ types existing.
-This synchronization point exists for that.
+To collect scopes on variables , all types needs to have been merged into one big table.

-### _Order check_
+### _Scope check_
+Every usage of a variable is checked against its decleration.
 Every symbol is checked against every other symbol.
 If a collision is detected, a warning is emitted.
 An enterprising soul could optimize this to keep running track of visible symbols instead of rebuilding the table of _ALL_ visible symbols in each scope, as current code is O(lots)

-### _Decorate TypeNode_
+### _type check_
-The Tree is traversed (again...) and all TypeNodes has the actual type they refer to inserted.
-(Well, some of them just gets the pinkie swear type)
-This _could_ be done inside the typechecker, but it is probably going to complicate it, depending on how variables and pinkie swear types are handled.
-(I haven't given this much thought, I might need to look in a book and see how other compilers handle this)
+Every expression is checked for type consistency

 # Implementation
 The implementation has some requirements and some other wishes.